OpenEvalProject/evals/manuscripts/elife-31628/v2/manuscript.md

 ## Abstract

-10.7554/eLife.31628.001 We report a draft assembly of the genome of Hi5 cells from the lepidopteran insect pest, Trichoplusia ni , assigning 90.6% of bases to one of 28 chromosomes and predicting 14,037 protein-coding genes.
-Chemoreception and detoxification gene families reveal T. ni -specific gene expansions that may explain its widespread distribution and rapid adaptation to insecticides.
+We report a draft assembly of the genome of Hi5 cells from the lepidopteran insect pest, Trichoplusia ni, assigning 90.6% of bases to one of 28 chromosomes and predicting 14,037 protein-coding genes.
+Chemoreception and detoxification gene families reveal T. ni-specific gene expansions that may explain its widespread distribution and rapid adaptation to insecticides.
 Transcriptome and small RNA data from thorax, ovary, testis, and the germline-derived Hi5 cell line show distinct expression profiles for 295 microRNA- and >393 piRNA-producing loci, as well as 39 genes encoding small RNA pathway proteins.
-Nearly all of the W chromosome is devoted to piRNA production, and T. ni siRNAs are not 2´- O -methylated.
+Nearly all of the W chromosome is devoted to piRNA production, and T. ni siRNAs are not 2´-O-methylated.
 To enable use of Hi5 cells as a model system, we have established genome editing and single-cell cloning protocols.
 The T. ni genome provides insights into pest control and allows Hi5 cells to become a new tool for studying small RNAs ex vivo.

 ## Introduction